2200272/CS220AU-DP-2022/README.md

 ## Log
 - 2022-10-10 Introduction to the website (Github) and understanding the module material and assessments.
 - 2202-10-11 Introduction to the digital identities and existinsial risks.
-- 2022-10-18 Registered in Github, read the README file.
+- 2022-10-18 Registered in Github, read the READ.ME file.
 - 2022-10-22 Changed profile picture.
 - 2022-10-25 Managed to edit the account type since it was not created in the right format, and watched YouTube video.
 - 2022-10-27 Decided the type of content that will be included in the portfolio.